Java design pattern Prototype

 }

-We have prepared files with the above mentioned example Prototype code that you can run directly in Java.
+We have prepared files with the above example prototype code that you can run directly in Java.
 Download the code here.